Efficient Exploration of Chemical Kinetics: Dimer rotations and Hierarchical Bayesian models

 While the number of PES calls serves as the standard theoretical proxy for computational effort, the ultimate metric for a practitioner is the total wall-clock time elapsed.
 To ensure our conclusions were not merely an artifact of our chosen proxy, and to quantify the real-world time costs, we performed a parallel analysis on the total time for each calculation.

-As time is a continuous and strictly positive quantity, we employed a Gamma generalized linear mixed model, the appropriate distributional choice for such data.
+Wall time is a strictly positive, continuous variable.
+The distribution of runtimes is often right-skewed, featuring a long tail of difficult systems while the majority converge quickly.
+A standard Gaussian model would imply a symmetric distribution, potentially assigning non-zero probability to physically impossible negative times.
+We therefore employed a Gamma generalized linear mixed model, which is naturally defined for \(x > 0\) and flexibly accommodates the skewness inherent in computational timing data.
 The model specification is shown in Eq. \ref{eq:time_full_interaction}.

 The results of this analysis mirrored that of the effort proxy analysis.
 Enabling rotation removal (\(\beta_2\)) incurred a substantial time penalty, increasing the median total time by 43.0\% (95\% CrI: [40.4\%, 45.6\%]).
 Similarly, the choice of the L-BFGS optimizer (\(\beta_1\)) led to a small but credible increase in runtime of 2.6\% (95\% CrI: [0.7\%, 4.5\%]).
 The interaction term (\(\beta_3\)) remained negligible, confirming the additive nature of these effects.